remkoboschker/shop/design.md

 * Views update automatically as data changes using firedb.

 1. there are two home pages
-    1. / with the promotions, hero block and the collections
+    1. / with the promotions, hero block and the product-lines
     1. /keep with the urgent orders, low inventory, sales stats
 1. there are three master detail pages
     1. /orders, /orders/:order-id
     1. /customers, /customer/:customer-id
-    1. /collections/:collection-id
+    1. /product-lines/:product-line-id
 1. the special basket page /basket
 1. the special search page /search/:query
-1. there are sixteen action pages
+1. there are eighteen action pages
     1. /login
     1. /place-in-basket/:product-id
+    1. /remove-from-basket/:product-time-id
+    1. /clear-basket
     1. /place-order
     1. /change-account
     1. /process-order/:order-id
-    1. /add-collection
+    1. /add-product-line
-    1. /change-collection/
+    1. /change-product-line/
-    1. /remove-collection
+    1. /remove-product-line
     1. /add-product
     1. /remove-product
     1. /change-product